Polaris Platform

 Media: Sketch, Adobe Photoshop

-As part of the merging of features, we also aligned our designs with an update to our design system built in Figma for consistent use across the team.
+As part of the merging of features our UX team collaborated on updating and merging our design system to Figma.
 In this design update, we simplified the navigation to make more room for data on the pages.
-We also added other application types by adding in a sub horizontal menu.
-We kept the same color scheme for familiarity for our existing customers.
+We also added a sub horizontal menu.
+We kept the same color scheme for familiarity to our existing customers.

-On the left is the old layout, with clunky navigation and not enough data.
-On the right, the new layout using the new design system.
+On the left is the old layout, with clunky navigation and data.
+On the right, the new layout using the new design system with updated patterns.

 User Story: